awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 ## Build RIE into your base image<a name="images-test-alternative"></a>

 You can build RIE into a base image\.
-Download the RIE from GitHub to your local machine and update your Dockerfile to install RIE\.
+The following steps show how to download the RIE from GitHub to your local machine and update your Dockerfile to install RIE\.

 **To build the emulator into your image**